bioglaze/theseus/README.md

     - OBJ mesh converter can be build by running "make toolz" in src.

   - Linux:
+    - First build ImGUI: `make imgui`.
+You only need to do this once, unless you want to modify ImGUI later.
-    - src/Makefile can be used to compile the engine.
-Build results are copied to theseus/build.
+    - Then build the engine: `make engine`.
+Build artifacts are copied to theseus/build
     - Shaders can be compiled by running compile_deploy_vulkan_shaders.sh
     - OBJ mesh converter can be built by running "make toolz" in src.